FilipGieraga/Python-ENG/18. Regular Expressions/README.md

 # Regular Expressions

-Requirements: Python 3.8, re module
+Requirements: Python 3.8, re module, tkinter

 ## Program takes a string of any length and checks for any valid:
 - pesel number